 What is Morphine Withdrawal?

-A high probability of relapse exists after morphine withdrawal when neither the physical environment nor the behavioral motivators that contributed to the abuse have been altered.
+A high probability of relapse exists after withdrawal when neither the physical environment nor the behavioral motivators that contributed to the abuse have changed.
 Testimony to morphine's addictive and reinforcing nature is its relapse rate.
 Abusers of morphine and heroin have one of the highest relapse rates among all drug users, ranging up to 98% in the estimation of some medical experts.